GKopanidis/ci-pp3-connect-four/README.md

 Welcome to the Connect Four Python Game, an interactive and fun adaptation of the classic two-player connection game, now available in a Python console application.
 This engaging project is designed for both beginners and seasoned players, offering an immersive experience in the world of text-based gaming.

+### Target Audience

+The Connect Four Python Game is designed to captivate a diverse audience, encompassing everyone from programming novices who are delving into the world of Python, to casual gamers seeking a quick and strategic challenge.

 ### Site Goals

 As a User: